See our updated post on this topic here.

-I’m just back from El Paso, where I had a great time discussing small business size and affiliation issues at the Contract Opportunities Center.
-This presentation got me thinking: “Wouldn’t our loyal SmallGovCon readers want to know 5 Things about size protests and appeals?”
+Koprince Law recently gave a presentation on small business size and affiliation issues the Contract Opportunities Center.
+This presentation got us thinking: “Wouldn’t our loyal SmallGovCon readers want to know 5 Things about size protests and appeals?”

-“Of course they would!”
-I immediately answered my own internal monologue.
+“Of course they would!” we immediately answered our own internal monologue.
 “After all, who wouldn’t?”

 Here are 5 Things You Should Know about size protests and appeals:

 As a refresher, an offeror has to be a small business under the NAICS code assigned to a solicitation set-aside for small businesses in order to qualify for the award.

 At the most basic, a size protest is a challenge to an awardee’s size.
 In essence, a protester argues that the contract awardee should not have been awarded the contract because it’s not a small business.
 Sometimes, protesters argue that the awardee on its own is just too large a business; most of the time, however, a size protest argues that an awardee is affiliated with one or more other companies and, together with its affiliates, the awardee exceeds the applicable size standard.

 If a size protest finds that the awardee is not a small business, it can lose the award.

 A size protest must relate to a specific procurement.
 In most instances, this means that a person can’t protest a company’s size just because that person thinks the company is a large business—the supposedly large business must first be named an awardee under a particular solicitation.